QubesOS/qubes-doc/managing-os/templates/archlinux.md

 <br>
 <br>

-        *   Screen '**Builder Plugin Selection**' will gives choices of builder plugins to use for the build.
+        *   Screen '**Builder Plugin Selection**' will give choices of builder plugins to use for the build.

             *   Deselect '**Fedora**'